dionmunk/popclip-grammarly/README.md

 ## About
 The Grammarly PopClip extension takes the highlighted text, opens a new tab in Chrome and goes to [http://grammarly.dionmunk.com](http://grammarly.dionmunk.com) and pastes it into a text area so that Grammarly can check it.
+You must have the Grammarly web browser extension for Chrome installed.

 ## Requirements
 - [PopClip](https://pilotmoon.com/popclip/)